dentechy/CLI-digital-store/README.md

 <img src="/images/command1a.PNG" alt=sql-8>

 8. Continue through the prompts.
+At the last prompt, the customer is presented with the total price and the inventory is updated accordingly.

 <img src="/images/command1b.PNG" alt=sql-9>